 In a nutshell, what CBO does is moves your budget management from the ad set level to the campaign level.
 Facebook then divvies up the budget based on which ad set is performing best.

 The problem is that the ad set Facebook thinks is performing best isn’t always the same one you think is performing best.
-There have been many posts written about CBO and I encourage you to do your research on this topic as it will undoubtedly have an effect on your account.
+There have been many posts written about CBO, and I encourage you to do your research on this topic as it will undoubtedly affect your account.

 REMEMBER AD SCHEDULING IS TIED TO BUDGETING